bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />
 </p>
-If I want to plot a cosinus instead of a sinus, I don't need to understand the whole syntax here, but I guess that by just typing &quot;cos&quot; here, it will do something.
+<p>If I want to plot a cosinus instead of a sinus, I don't need
+to understand the whole syntax here, but I guess that by just typing &quot;cos&quot; here, it will do something.
 And indeed, I have just drawn a cosinus.
 If I change this for &quot;green&quot;, it changes the color.
 If I